NissrineEttayeby/NissrineEttayeby/README.md

 </h2>

- Iam a data engineering student at the National School of Applied Sciences Morocco (Al Hoceima).
+ I am a data engineering enthusiast and a student at the National School of Applied Sciences Morocco (Al Hoceima).
 I am fascinated by the power of data and its ability to transform businesses and improve people's lives.
 I am constantly exploring new tools and technologies in the data engineering space to develop innovative solutions and gain practical experience.
 Apart from my academic pursuits, I enjoy collaborating with other data enthusiasts.
 I believe that through continuous learning and collaboration, we can build a better future with data.